4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ![mysql 1](mysql%201.png)

 Success!
-We're in the database :grin:
+We're in the database 😁

 Then, issue the following commands into MySQL to poke around the database a bit: